th0tmaker/PyGame/Pong/README.md

 **Copy/Paste code**:

 1. You must have [Python](https://www.python.org/downloads/) and [PyGame](https://www.pygame.org/news).
-2. On GitHub, go to the main page of the [repository](https://github.com/th0tmaker/PyGame/tree/master/Pong) and click on the file. you want to copy.
+2. On GitHub, go to the main page of the [repository](https://github.com/th0tmaker/PyGame/tree/master/Pong) and click on the file you want to copy.
 3. Once the file is open, click on the "Raw" button.
 This will display the raw text of the file.
 4. Select all the code in the raw view and copy it.
 5. Open a text editor or an Integrated Development Environment (IDE) on your local machine.